-A students' rank or mark cannot be provided on their school report until the review panels decision has been finalised.
-It is not the role of the Assessment review panel to determine a degree of disadvantage due to an illness, injury, or misadventure rather to determine if disadvantage has occurred through the comparison of similar tasks.
+A students' rank or mark cannot be provided on their school report until the Assessment Review Panel's decision has been finalised.
+It is not the role of the Assessment Review Panel to determine a degree of disadvantage due to an illness, injury, or misadventure rather to determine if disadvantage has occurred through the comparison of similar tasks.
 Long term disadvantage needs to be applied for through EAS procedures, which the school can assist students with if required.